Occasion: Connick on Piano, Volume 2

 Occasion: Connick on Piano, Volume 2 is an instrumental album recorded in 2005, presenting Harry Connick Jr. on piano and Branford Marsalis on saxophone, playing their own jazz compositions.

-Presented as Volume 2 in the Connick on Piano series from Marsalis Music.
+It is presented as Volume 2 in the Connick on Piano series from Marsalis Music.
 (Volume 1 is Connick's quartet album Other Hours.)

-Harry Connick Jr explains how it came to be a duo album: "When my drummer Arthur Latin hurt his shoulder, I decided to wait before recording another quartet album, and asked Branford if he would do something with me.
+Connick explains how it came to be a duo album: "When my drummer Arthur Latin hurt his shoulder, I decided to wait before recording another quartet album, and asked Branford if he would do something with me.
 What started as a project intended to mix solo piano and duo performances turned into an entire duo album."

-A DVD with Connick & Marsalis performing music live from this album, A Duo Occasion, was released in November 2005.
+A DVD with Connick and Marsalis performing music live from this album, A Duo Occasion, was released in November 2005.

 Track listing

 All songs written by Harry Connick Jr. except where noted.